 I knew the vinegar would turn the penny green.
 Check it out in the collage above.
 But, I was a bit surprised to see the results of the other liquids.

 Water did change the penny; it left it looking dull, worn, and caused a few black dots to form.

 Lemon juice ate away at the penny making it look worn away (similar to a penny that has been run over by a car a few times).

 The penny in vinegar turn green, both on the side exposed the liquid and the side exposed to the air.

 And finally, the dry penny did not change at all.
 Interesting results!

-Have fun doing this fun (and safe) chemical reaction experiment with your kids!
+Have fun doing this fun (and safe) chemical reaction with pennies experiment with your kids!

 Our 2nd grade blogging squad has been hard at work creating fun projects about money.